casangi/casadocs/docs/tasks/task_feather2.rst

    * The images must have identical shapes and number of dimensions
    * The images must have 2, 3, or 4 dimensions
    * The images must each have a Direction coordinate, and the Direction axes must be the first two ([0, 1]) in the coordinate system.
 The order of axes in a coordinate system may be changed via task **imtrans** or the **transpose()** method of the image tool.
+   * The two dimensions of the Direction coordinate must have the same number of pixels, and the pixels must be square; that is the angular size (world coordinate increment) of a pixel in the vertical direction must be the same as that in the horizontal direction.
-   * The image coordinate systems must have identical axis names in the same order
+   * The image coordinate systems must have identical axis names in the same order.
-   * The image coordinate systems must have identical coordinate types in the same order
+   * The image coordinate systems must have identical coordinate types in the same order.
-   * image coordinate systems must have coincident pixel to world coordinate mappings at all pixels,
+   * The coordinate systems of the two images must have coincident pixel to world coordinate mappings at all pixels.
-   * the brightness units of both images should be Jy/beam.
+   * The brightness units of both images should be Jy/beam.
 If an image has another brightness unit (eg K), it is the user's responsibility to convert pixel values to Jy/beam and to set the brightness unit to Jy/beam in the image metadata.
 Image pixel values can be manipulated using task immath.
      The brightness unit can be set via task **imhead** or the **setbrightnessunit()** method of the image tool.
-   * each image must have a global beam or per-plane beams defined in its metadata.
+   * Each image must have a global beam or per-plane beams defined in its metadata.
 Both images may have global beams, per-plane beams, or one image may havee a global beam and the other can have per-plane beams.
 Note that the user can add or modify beam information by using **imhead** or the **setrestoringbeam()** method of the image tool.

    In general, it is the responsibility of the user to regrid the